 -Frozen liver supplement: Dehydrate (find it here) the liver at 115 degrees, grind into powder, and fill empty gelatin capsules to make your own “diy liver supplement.”

--If all else fails, invest in some daily fermented cod liver oil (like this).
+-As a last resort if all else fails, invest in some daily cod liver oil (like this).